Mike Rinder: Disconnection

-Fair Game
+Fair Game tactics

-Rinder stated that his primary role as Director of the Office of Special Affairs was defending the church against critics by employing Scientology's Fair Game tactics, which are essentially to "intimidate, defame, harass, discredit, and effectively silence any criticism of Scientology".
+Rinder stated that his primary role as director of the Office of Special Affairs was defending Scientology against critics by employing its Fair Game tactics, which are essentially to "intimidate, defame, harass, discredit, and effectively silence any criticism of Scientology".
 He and fellow defector Marty Rathbun, former head of the Religious Technology Center, revealed through these interviews how this was done.
-For instance, Rinder told the Times that Scientology critic Bob Minton ceased his criticism of Scientology after Rinder discovered "things that, really, he was worried about and had caused problems for him in the investigation that we had done" and that they had reached a private settlement.
+For instance, Rinder told the St. Petersburg Times that Scientology critic Bob Minton ceased his criticism of Scientology after Rinder discovered "things that, really, he was worried about and had caused problems for him in the investigation that we had done" and that they had reached a private settlement.
 Rinder regretted his role in that investigation and stated he considered Minton a friend at the time of Minton's death in January 2010.

 Both have said the policy was backfiring because victims, such as John Sweeney, reported their experiences with Fair Game and this led to more negative publicity and thus produced more critics than they were silencing.
-Rinder's own decision to speak out against Scientology is an example of this as well because he decided to speak out against the church after being victimized by Fair Game despite not criticizing the church after leaving.
+Rinder's own decision to speak out against Scientology is an example of this as well because he decided to speak out against Scientology after being victimized by Fair Game despite not criticizing Scientology after leaving.

 Rinder was harassed by Scientologists numerous times and recalled an incident where he was sitting in his car at a doctor's office parking lot during a phone interview with BBC journalist John Sweeney when "five senior members of [Scientology's] California-based international management team – surrounded and screamed at him".
 The screaming was so loud, Sweeney was able to record the episode and later aired the recording on The Secrets of Scientology broadcast by the BBC's Panorama program.